Privacy and The OCM Group website

 Retention of your data

-We will keep your data no longer than is necessary.
-We conduct regular audits of our data and this PDF outlines our policy in relation to retaining your data.
+We will keep your data no longer than is necessary within UK Law.
+We conduct regular audits of the data.

 International data transfers